Short Answer (quick read):

 If you aren’t using WordPress, you have to do everything manually.
 This is done as follows: It is recommended that you first compress the files before moving them.
-Almost every hosting has this option and downloading/uploading is much faster.
-Since every hosting is different, I cannot explain how to do this on your hosting.
-You will have to find out or inquire about this with your old hosting.
-After this you can download the files from your old hosting package, with an FTP client.
+Almost every company offers this option and downloading/uploading is much faster.
+Since every system is different, I cannot explain how to do this on your hosting.
+You will have to find out or inquire about this with your current provider.
+After this you can download the files from your current package with an FTP client.
 I recommend FileZilla for this.
 This is free and open source.
-After uploading a zipped file, you can easily unzip it on the new hosting.
+After uploading a zipped file, you can easily unzip it in the new account.
 To do this, go to your control panel, after which you go to Files.
 Then open domains > yourdomain.com > public_html, find your file and press Extract.

 Helpful website: https://www.wpbeginner.com/showcase/6-best-ftp-clients-for-wordpress-users/

 In addition to the files, there is often a lot of information from your website in your database.
 Of course you also want to transfer this information to the new account.
 You must first create a new database, so that the old database can be moved there.
 Then it is important that you export a backup of the old database.
 Finally, you need to import this export into your new database.
 Since you are using a new database, it also has new login details.
 Your site will always need to have your database information configured somewhere in order to connect.
 This configuration must therefore be renewed, based on the new information.
 If you run into problems then, with a good provider, you can of course ask support for help.

 Domains are managed by name servers and assigned to an IP address and thus to a physical server.
 When domain owners move a website to a new host, they have the listings on a name server change accordingly to drive new requests to their servers.